sergejsha/logger/README.md

 class App : Application() {
     override fun onCreate() {
         initializeLogger {
-            registerAndroidLogSink()
+            registerPrintlnSink() // used by default if no sinks are configured registerAndroidLogSink()
-            registerPrintlnSink() // default, if no sinks are configured registerMemoryRingSink()
+            registerMemoryRingSink()
             loggableLevel = if (isDebugBuild) Everything else InfoAndSevere }